 A lovely creek runs alongside the park, providing a refreshing alternative to swimming, especially during those hot summer days.
 One of my family's favorite activities is bringing along floating toys like rubber ducks or toy boats and watching them float down the creek.

-Shade is abundant here, and there’s a short loop trail perfect for beginner hikers, all while being serenaded by the soothing sounds of the creek.
+Shade is abundant here (a welcome feature during summer), and there’s a short loop trail perfect for beginner hikers that features soothing sounds of the creek.
 There’s truly nothing better than hiking in the shade with the gentle sound of water nearby.

 To access the short loop, head past the end of the paved path into the dirt area and towards the forest.
 Keep going until you find a bridge, then turn right onto the bridge (picture) that leads back to Callahan Park.
 The trail ends at the parking lot for the Galena Creek Trail, which is just a short walk from the park.
 The short loop is simple, short, and sweet.